MS-Jahan/blog/_posts/2023-04-12-math-for-programming.md

 tags: [programming, math, competitive programming]
 class: post-template
 subclass: 'post'
+excerpt: "Explore the essential mathematical concepts that computer programmers use daily.
+From basic arithmetic to advanced algorithms, discover how math enhances logical thinking in programming."
 ---

 The following text was collected from [here](https://www.facebook.com/groups/10ms.programming/posts/2738823896260758/) by [Programming Baba](https://www.facebook.com/Programmerbaba01), translated and slightly rewritten by ChatGPT.